Viori Shampoo Bar Review: Hair Products that Support a Tribe in China? [We visited them!]

 I’ve tested and reviewed a lot of shampoo and conditioner bars (dozens!), and I have to say, Viori is among the best.
 And I’m talking about the whole package – the ingredients, the plastic-free packaging, and the company’s dedication to supporting a rural indigenous tribe in Southern China.

 What else makes Viori unique?
-The most obvious difference is their rice water shampoo formulas (an ingredient used for centuries to encourage hair growth and shine).
+The most obvious difference is their rice water shampoo formulas (an ingredient used by indigenous people for centuries to encourage hair growth and shine).
 But they also have outstandingly pretty, plastic-free packaging that’s great for gift-giving!

-Plus, the fact they’re surprisingly affordable (if you follow my advice below).
+Plus, they’re surprisingly affordable (if you follow my advice below).

 Viori Review – Quick Highlights